GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 1. Register your project on the [Google Developer's Console](https://console.developers.google.com/).
 You'll need to pick a project name.
 In this tutorial, I use hellobrowser, but you'll need to choose something else since that's now taken.

 2. In your local copy of the source, open the file pom.xml in a text editor and change the `artifactId` element from `hellobrowser` to the project name you registered in the developer console.
+Do the same with the `app.id` element.

 3. Build and test the application using `mvn clean install`.
 Note that all unit tests pass.
 (And if you're feeling really ambitious, check the code coverage.)